mananahmed/con-civ/2017-spring/README.md

 ---

-## Enlightenment: Reason, Humanism, Violence
+## Enlightenment and its Discontents

 > Founded in 1919 as a course on War and Peace Issues, the central purpose of
 > Contemporary Civilization is to introduce students to a range of issues